radhikanagaraj/Data-analyst-projects/README.md

+Welcome to my GitHub repository showcasing my expertise in data analysis and visualization!

-my data analyst portfolio!
-I am a detail-oriented and results-driven data analyst with over 2 years of experience in IT. here i share my projects on data analysis
+I am a detail-oriented and results-driven data analyst with over 2 years of experience in IT.

 Skills

 Data Analysis: Proficient in analyzing and interpreting data to extract valuable insights.
 SQL: Experienced in querying and manipulating data using SQL.
 Python: Skilled in using Python for data manipulation, analysis, and visualization.